Suro of Geumgwan Gaya: Incorporation of tomb into the Silla ancestor worship

 At the time of King Munmu, the spirit tablet of Suro was temporarily respected along with fellow Silla Kings, as Munmu was his 15th grandson.
-According to Samguk Yusa, Munmu ordered the Jesa of King Suro.
+According to the Samguk yusa, Munmu ordered the Jesa of King Suro.

 In modern culture

 Tomb and descendants

 A tomb attributed to King Suro is still maintained in modern-day Gimhae.
-Members of the Gimhae Kim clan, who continue to play important roles in Korean life today, trace their ancestry to King Suro, as do the members of the Incheon Yi clan and Gimhae Heo clan; they did not inter-marry until the beginning of the 20th century.
+Members of the Gimhae Kim clan, who continue to play essential roles in Korean life today, trace their ancestry to King Suro, as do the members of the Incheon Yi clan and Gimhae Heo clan; they did not inter-marry until the beginning of the 20th century.
 A Memorial Park for Kim Suro and his wife Heo Hwang-ok is being built in Ayodhya, India jointly by South Korean Government and Indian Government to strengthen relationship between both countries on the grounds of history and cultural heritage.
 Ayodhya and Gimhae became sister cities in 2001.